Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 All dogs need daily exercise to keep them physically and mentally healthy, some couch potatoes may only need a walk around the block, while high drive dogs may need a couple of long daily walks.
 Very often, when people become absorbed in the holidays, the dog's walk gets forgotten.
 While one missed walk should not do any harm, if your dog's normal exercise routine significantly drops, then this can affect their behaviour.

 Under-exercised dogs will be full of restless energy which they will expend in unwanted behaviours—chewing, barking, digging and other destructive habits.
 They can also become frustrated and this can lead to a range of behaviours, including aggression.
-Exercise is also a way for a dog to unwind and to reduce stress they might be feeling from other seasonal changes in the home.
+Exercise is also a way for a dog to unwind and reduce the stress they might be feeling from other seasonal changes in the home.

 The simple solution is to keep your dog exercised over the holidays, you may even want to add in an extra walk on busy days to help them relax and get away from the household commotion.

-Fireworks have become a feature of the holidays, but for many dogs and other animals they are a huge cause of anxiety.
+Fireworks have become a feature of the holidays, but for many dogs and other animals, they are a huge cause of anxiety.
 The trouble with fireworks is that they are unpredictable and very loud.
 Dogs that are naturally noise-sensitive can react to even distant fireworks.

 You can try to desensitise your dog to fireworks using recorded noises of them going off, but this only works for some dogs.
 For many, it is the sudden abruptness of the firework explosion that really scares them.